Anshika-Vijayvargiya/BlogSphere/README.md

 - Favorites – Add other blogs to your favorites.

 Built using Django, Django REST Framework (DRF), HTML, CSS, and JavaScript,
-Prgati is a powerful and scalable blogging solution
+Pragati is a powerful and scalable blogging solution